XMegaForArduino/arduino/README.md

 &nbsp;&nbsp;<a href="https://raw.githubusercontent.com/XMegaForArduino/IDE/master/package_XMegaForArduino_index.json">
 package_XMegaForArduino_index.json</a>

+In some cases, you might want to do this manually, by downloading the latest 'tarball' of the distribution files, and extracting them into the

+  sketchbook/hardware

+directory tree.
+In some cases, this may be the preferable method.

+The distribution files are located on the IDE repository, with names similar to the following:  XMegaForArduino.0.9.0.tbz

+where '0.9.0' is the release version

 For earlier IDE versions, you will need to patch boards.txt and avrdude.conf manually, and probably patch avr-gcc, avr-binutils, and avr-libc .
 The patch files are available in the 'patches' repository as part of this project.